 However, some confusion remains, and even when we acknowledge the emotional, psychological, financial and sexual elements of domestic abuse we still focus primarily on acts of violence in our discussions and responses to domestic abuse.
 Talking about coercive control means that it is not only another phrase for domestic abuse but it helps us to rethink what constitutes domestic abuse.

 It is a term and a concept developed by the academic and activist Evan Stark which seeks to explain the range of tactics used by perpetrators and the impact of those actions on victims/survivors.
 In Stark’s own phrase, the concept explains ‘how men entrap women in everyday life’.

-It is a pattern of behaviour which seeks to take away the victim’s liberty or freedom, to strip away their sense of self.
-It is not just women’s bodily integrity which is violated but also their human rights.
+It is a pattern of behaviour that seeks to take away the victim’s liberty or freedom, to strip away their sense of self.
+It is not just women’s bodily integrity that is violated but also their human rights.

 Coercive control, Stark argues, is not primarily a crime of violence; it is first and foremost a liberty crime.
 This is not intended to play down the level or scope of physical violence that can occur within domestic abuse (though sometimes no physical violence is used at all, or the violence that is used may appear ‘minor’ in the eyes of the law) but to highlight what is significant – control.